"A NPV Calculator finds today's value for a project's lifetime of cash flows."

 The answer to this question is maybe.
 The IRR Calculator may give a clearer picture of an investment’s financial benefits.
 This is especially true when comparing projects with different lives.
 Although adjustments can be made to the NPV calculation to account for the unequal lives, the analysis is much more straight forward when using an IRR calculation.
 When you see the IRR results as a percentage return the value of an investment may be more intuitively obvious.
 However, the IRR may show unexpected results.
 Therefore, it is a good practice to evaluate an investment using both techniques.

-Listed below are a few possible applications that you might use NPV analysis:
+Listed below are a few possible applications you might use for NPV analysis:

 1. Comparing alternatives with unequal lives.